VentureTech/proteus-starter/README.md

 * If using Intellij IDEA then import the standard settings (File->Import Settings) from */proteus-examples/example-app/config/idea/settings.jar*.
 Make sure the __i2rd__ Code Style scheme is selected in the IDEA settings dialog.
 * Create a git repo where you host your code such as github and push the project up.
 * Code!

+For documentation on the Proteus Framework, head over to http://docs.proteusframework.com